-The Auto Setup function also helps you to establish an equidistant frequency grid via frequency bank E, which is provided to do so.
+The Auto Setup function also helps you set up an equidistant frequency grid using the E frequency bank intended for this purpose.
 For more information about the equidistant frequency grid, see "Equidistant frequency grid".

-Alternatively, you can use the Sennheiser Wireless Systems Manager (WSM) software.
+Alternatively, you can use the Sennheiser Wireless Systems Manager (WSM) software: